 Where are the silences?

-The above questions constitute a careful selection of the original seven questions in a WPR analysis.
-The scope of this study recommends the selection of the above four.
+The above questions constitute a careful selection from the original seven questions in a WPR analysis.
+The scope of this study recommends the selection of these four.
 Particular focus will be on the first two questions because they are at the heart of understanding the logics behind problem representations.
 The results will be discussed in relation to the other two questions.

 Analysis

 Throughout the Strategy, there is no explicit or clear description of what problem(s) it is supposed to solve.
-Thinking with Bacchi (2009) and her analytical question about the representation of a problem, one can focus on the claim that social enterprises and social innovations are responses to “the many challenges that stand before society” (Regeringen 2018, p.4).
-These challenges are not defined in detail; instead, a wide array of indistinct examples are given to suggest what they might be: “for example integration [of immigrants], health, education, the climate, the environment, more efficient ways to improve employment or gender equality” (Regeringen 2018, p.4).
-It is stated that social enterprises are a means to achieve socially useful goals to “reduce marginalisation, improve the climate and the environment or contribute to a safer living environment” (Regeringen 2018, p.4).
+Thinking with Bacchi (2009) and her analytical question about the representation of a problem, one can focus on the claim that social enterprises and social innovations are responses to ‘the many challenges that stand before society’ (Regeringen 2018, p.4).
+These challenges are not defined in detail; instead, a wide array of indistinct examples are given to suggest what they might be: ‘for example integration [of immigrants], health, education, the climate, the environment, more efficient ways to improve employment or gender equality’ (Regeringen 2018, p.4).
+It is stated that social enterprises are a means to achieve socially useful goals to ‘reduce marginalisation, improve the climate and the environment or contribute to a safer living environment’ (Regeringen 2018, p.4).
 Nowhere in the Strategy is there a more detailed description of the problem(s) that it aims to solve.
 However, these broad descriptions and suggestions imply that we are faced with huge but elusive and complex problems that demand attention and subsequently make a forceful response seem logical.
-Phrased differently, the production of a discourse on societal challenges legitimises the installation of policies to handle such challenges.
+Phrased differently, the production of a discourse on societal challenges legitimizes the installation of policies to handle such challenges.

 Proposed solutions

-Analysis begins by scrutinising the suggested propositions in the Strategy in terms of implied problems, after which it moves on to the descriptions of the projects that have been chosen for funding by Vinnova.
-In order to achieve the Strategy’s overarching goal - to ‘strengthen the development of social enterprises’ (Regeringen, 2018, p.4) - five focus areas and their interventions are presented.
+Analysis begins by scrutinizing the suggested propositions in the Strategy in terms of implied problems, after which it moves on to the descriptions of the projects that have been chosen for funding by Vinnova.
+In order to achieve the Strategy’s overarching goal – to ‘strengthen the development of social enterprises’ (Regeringen, 2018, p.4) – five focus areas and their interventions are presented.
 By investigating the suggested propositions in the Strategy and how they are framed, one by one, the problem representation can be teased out.

 Supply and demand constitutes the first of the five focus areas, a notion that captures an understanding of the inherent ability of the market to regulate the prices of particular goods in a capitalist economy (Gibson-Graham et al., 2013, pp.85–6).
 When it comes to social enterprises and social innovation, this mechanism does not seem to function properly and thus needs to be nurtured.
-The Strategy argues that, in order for social enterprises to function, the “business relations or collaborations between, or the partnership with, the public sector need to be clarified” (Regeringen, 2018, p.8).
+The Strategy argues that, in order for social enterprises to function, the ‘business relations or collaborations between, or the partnership with, the public sector need to be clarified’ (Regeringen, 2018, p.8).
 What does such a clarification of relations and collaborations entail?
-For one thing, it is argued that “knowledge about social innovation in the public sector needs to be strengthened” (Regeringen, 2018, p.8).
-In terms of the relationships that need cultivation, it is argued that, if they are clarified, this will “help develop social enterprises and nurture new ideas and collaborations which will foster innovative solutions to societal challenges” (Regeringen, 2018, p.8).
-A particular relation that is addressed is that between buyer and seller, and the “fostering of innovation procurement” because this will “make it easier to buy the services of social enterprises” (Regeringen, 2018, p.8).
+For one thing, it is argued that ‘knowledge about social innovation in the public sector needs to be strengthened’ (Regeringen, 2018, p.8).
+In terms of the relationships that need cultivation, it is argued that, if they are clarified, this will ‘help develop social enterprises and nurture new ideas and collaborations which will foster innovative solutions to societal challenges’ (Regeringen, 2018, p.8).
+A particular relation that is addressed is that between buyer and seller, and the ‘fostering of innovation procurement’, because this will ‘make it easier to buy the services of social enterprises’ (Regeringen, 2018, p.8).